pydata/xarray/doc/internals/time-coding.rst

     For the functionality in xarray the output resolution is converted from ``'ns'`` to the lowest needed resolution.

 .. warning::
     Care has to be taken, as some configurations of input data will raise.
-The following shows, that we are safe to use :py:func:`pandas.to_datetime` when providing :py:class:`numpy.datetime64` as scalar or numpy array as input.
+The following shows, that we are safe to use :py:func:`pandas.to_timedelta` when providing :py:class:`numpy.timedelta64` as scalar or numpy array as input.

     .. ipython:: python